AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 Modify the "govee_00_multi.sh" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/govee_00_multi.sh) script, as needed, and execute to generate the desired output JSONs.

-Model specific paramters may not be correct in "model_specific_parameters.json" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/model_specific_parameters.json).
-However, these parameters should be easy to update/add/correct with minimal samples of emperical examples.
+Model specific parameters may not be correct in "model_specific_parameters.json" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/model_specific_parameters.json).
+However, these parameters should be easy to update/add/correct with a few emperical examples.
 ***
 ## Generic Structure for Scene Commands:
 ```